twpayne/chezmoi/docs/CONTRIBUTING.md

     go run .

-## Documentation changes
+## Documentation and templates changes

 The canonical documentation for chezmoi is in the `docs` directory.
 The help text (the output of `chezmoi command --help`) and the website (https://chezmoi.io/) are generated from this.

-If you update `docs/REFERENCE.md` you must also run
+chezmoi embeds documentation and templates in its binary.

-    go generate ./...
+If you update any file in the `docs/` or `templates/` directories, you must also run

-to extract and generate the help text.
-This will update `cmd/helps.gen.go`.
+    go generate

 ## Contributing changes